Back in Balance Family Chiropractic

-A common misconception about chiropractors is that we only work on backs.
+A common misconception about chiropractors is that we only work on backs and necks.
 While it is true that the spine is the basis for chiropractic care, chiropractors are trained to evaluate and work with all joints in the body.
-It is common in our office for a patient to receive both a spinal (neck and/or back) adjustment and an extremity (arm, knee, shoulder for example) adjustment on the same visit.
+It is common in our Sioux Falls office for a patient to receive both a spinal (neck and/or back) adjustment and an extremity (arm, knee, shoulder for example) adjustment on the same visit.
 Often, chiropractic care can help relieve symptoms in the extremities.
 Problems with the extremities can affect people of all ages and activity levels.
 Children, athletes, geriatrics, office workers and manual laborers can all potentially suffer from symptoms in their extremities.

 What are the Extremities?